joelcb23/joelcb23/README.md

 - 📖 Passionate self-taught developer, always learning new technologies

+- 📘 I’m able to read and write documentation in English.
+Improving speaking fluency.

 - 🔎 Take a look at my **[portfolio](https://www.daikondev.dev)**

 - 📫 How to reach me **joel.cruz.b03@gmail.com**